-As established by the Growth Plan for the GGH, the area within the City that is not built-up area.
+As established by the Growth Plan for the GGH, the area within the City's settlement area boundary that is not built-up area.

 Employment Area

 Areas designated in an official plan for clusters of business and economic activities including, but not limited to, manufacturing, warehousing, offices and associated retail and ancillary facilities.
 (Provincial Policy Statement, 2005)